ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Toolbar
 ~~~~~~~
-The tool bar gives handy icons for the most-used operations within the Notebook.
+The tool bar gives a quick way of accessing the most-used operations within the Notebook, by clicking on an icon.

 Input cells
 -----------
-Input cells are the core of the functionality of the IPython Notebook.
+Input cells are at the core of the functionality of the IPython Notebook.
-They are regions in the document where you can enter different types of text and commands.
-These regions are then executed using :kbd:`Shift-Enter`, at which point the Notebook executes the current input cell, displays the resulting output beneath it, and adds a new input cell below.
+They are regions in the document in which you can enter different types of text and commands.
+To *execute* or *run* the *current cell*, i.e. the cell under the cursor, you can use the:kbd:`Shift-Enter` key combination.

-The notebook consists of a sequence of input cells,
+This tells the Notebook app to perform the relevant operation for each type of cell (see below), and then to display the resulting output.

-providing the means to direct the computational process.
+The notebook consists of a sequence of input cells, labelled ``In[n]``, which may be executed in a non-linear way, and outpus ``Out[n]``, where ``n`` is a number which denotes the order in which the cells were executed over the history of the computational process.

 Basic workflow